The Creator of the universe desires an intimate relationship with each of us.

-A fresh perspective on this passage of Scripture comes from recent work by researchers from Cambridge University in the United Kingdom.
-This study reveals the central role that the placenta plays in properly allocating nutritional resources between mother and child, illustrating the intimate care God provided for us through the elegant design of embryological development.1
+A fresh perspective on this passage of Scripture comes from recent work by researchers from Cambridge University in the UK.
+This study reveals the central role the placenta plays in properly allocating nutritional resources between mother and child, illustrating the intimate care God provided for us through the elegant design of embryological development.1

 This research also has important pro-life implications, providing a response to the claim that the fetus is nothing more than a harmful mass of tissue.